happyuc-project/web3j/docs/source/smart_contracts.rst

 Construction and deployment of smart contracts happens with the *deploy* method::

    YourSmartContract contract = YourSmartContract.deploy(
-           <web3j>, <credentials>, GAS_PRICE, GAS_LIMIT,
+           <webuj>, <credentials>, GAS_PRICE, GAS_LIMIT,
            [<initialValue>,]
            <param1>, ..., <paramN>).send();

-This will create a new instance of the smart contract on the Ethereum blockchain using the supplied credentials, and constructor parameter values.
+This will create a new instance of the smart contract on the HappyUC blockchain using the supplied credentials, and constructor parameter values.

-The *<initialValue>* parameter is only required if your smart contract accepts Ether on construction.
+The *<initialValue>* parameter is only required if your smart contract accepts Huc on construction.
 This requires the Solidity
 `payable <http://solidity.readthedocs.io/en/develop/frequently-asked-questions.html?highlight=payable#how-do-i-initialize-a-contract-with-only-a-specific-amount-of-wei>`_
 modifier to be present in the contract.